cpaniaguam/dsa201f21/assigments/assignment2.md

 # Create Data Frame From Temporary File
 NHANES_demo <- foreign::read.xport(tf)
 ```
 2. Take a look at this dataset's documentation and codebook [here](https://wwwn.cdc.gov/Nchs/Nhanes/2017-2018/P_DEMO.htm).
 Read some about what this dataset is about.
-Take a look at some of its values by issuing `View(myCars)` or `head(myCars)` or `str(myCars)` in the console.
+Take a look at some of its values by issuing `View(NHANES_demo)` or `head(NHANES_demo)` or `str(NHANES_demo)` in the console.
 Describe the advantages of each of these functions.
 3. Report how many variables and observations there are in `NHANES_demo`.
 Provide a summary with the types (modes) of its variables.

 ### Step 1: Explore the age of the participants.
 You will have to read the codebook to identify the correct columnn from the dataset.